Hølonda Municipality

 Hølonda is a former municipality in the old Sør-Trøndelag county, Norway.
 The 167 km2 municipality existed from 1865 until its dissolution in 1964.
-Hølonda encompassed the southwestern part of what is now the municipality of Melhus in Trøndelag county.
+Hølonda Municipality encompassed the southwestern part of what is now Melhus Municipality in Trøndelag county.
 The municipality was west of the river Gaula.
 The administrative centre was the village of Korsvegen.
 The main church for the municipality was Hølonda Church, near Gåsbakken.

-History

-The municipality of Høilandet (later changed to Hølonda) was established in 1865 when it was separated from the old municipality of Melhus.
-The new municipality had an initial population of 1,818.
+Prior to its dissolution in 1963, the 167 km2 municipality was the 416th largest by area out of the 689 municipalities in Norway.
+Hølonda Municipality was the 547th most populous municipality in Norway with a population of about 1,430.
+The municipality's population density was 8.6 PD/km2 and its population had increased by 4.8% over the previous 10-year period.

+General information

+The municipality of Hølonda (originally spelled Høilandet) was established in 1865 when the large Melhus Municipality was divided into two separate municipalities: Høilandet Municipality (population: 1,818) in the southwest and Melhus Municipality (population: 2,686) in the northeast.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the neighboring municipalities of Hølonda (population: 1,428), Horg (population: 2,560), Flå (population: 843), Melhus (population: 3,978), and the Langørgen farm (population: 11) in Buvik were all merged to form a new, larger municipality of Melhus.
+On 1 January 1964, the following places were merged: Hølonda Municipality (population: 1,428), Horg Municipality (population: 2,560), Flå Municipality (population: 843), Melhus Municipality (population: 3,978), and the Langørgen farm (population: 11) from Buvik Municipality.
+These places were all merged to form a new, larger Melhus Municipality.

 Name

 The municipality (originally the parish) is named Hølonda (Høylandir).
-The first element is høy which means "high".
+The first element is høy which means "hay".
 The last element is the plural form of land which means "land" or "district".
-Prior to 1889, the name was written Høilandet, then from 1889 until 1931 it was written Hølandet, and then from 1932 until its dissolution in 1964, it was spelled Hølonda.
+Historically, the name was written Høilandet, and then in 1889 the spelling was changed to Hølandet.
+On 23 January 1931, a royal resolution changed the spelling of the name of the municipality to Hølonda.

+Churches

+The Church of Norway had one parish (sokn) within Hølonda Municipality.
+At the time of the municipal dissolution, it was part of the Melhus prestegjeld and the Gauldal prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality was located in the Gauldalen valley, about 40 km south of the city of Trondheim.
+Skaun Municipality was located to the north, Melhus Municipality was to the northeast, Horg Municipality was located to the east and south, and Meldal Municipality was Orkland Municipality were to the west.
+The highest point in the municipality was the 570 m tall mountain Tjønnåsan, on the border with Horg Municipality.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
+While it existed, Hølonda Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Frostating Court of Appeal.